"he was very much a man of peace—a quiet, leisurely man whose very mode of life found violence abhorrent." In Search of My Father, pg. 13

 "The most significant change that took place in Leslie's personality as he grew older was the gentle submission to this comfortable grayness, the careful avoidance of the too-strong black, the too-glaring white.
 Whether from laziness, exhaustion, or plain common sense, he became a strong advocate of compromise and the middle-road policy.
 It may have seemed to his associates that this was always his maxim.
 Only his wife knew better, for only with her could he afford to be temperamental.
 He would never make a public exhibition of his feelings."

-regarding Leslie Howard's disparaging remarks to the press about the play (The Green Hat) in which he was appearing:
+A Quite Remarkable Father, pg.
+90regarding Leslie Howard's disparaging remarks to the press about the play (The Green Hat) in which he was appearing:

 "It is doubtful that these frank utterances can have been greeted with any pleasure by the management.
 To have Broadway's most successful play cried down by a member of its cast must have been as refreshing as falling into a lake in November, and the reaction of Michael Arlen can only have bordered on the choleric.
 But it did not seem to worry Leslie at all.
 He went on nodding and smiling sweetly at everybody, apparently blissfully unaware that he was persona non grata with his employers.
 This was the first statement to the press he had ever made, and he must have considered it successful, for he made similar remarks with commendable honesty but doubtful tact for the rest of his life.
 He got great pleasure out of potting at idols.
 This, as was to be expected, had a shocking effect on the idols, for he was the last person they suspected of such infamy."
 A Quite Remarkable Father, pg.
-107
+107regarding Leslie's habitual tardiness:

 "The scene [John Galsworthy's Escape] in which she [Frieda Inescort] appeared was a bedroom in a hotel on the moors.
 The fugitive is discovered by the lady, hiding under her bed.
 As was bound to happen with vague Leslie, when the curtain went up one night on the bedroom, he was in his dressing room.
 Frightful sawing noises were heard off stage, as the carpenter cut a hole in the scenery so that he [Leslie] could crawl under the bed while Miss Inescort bravely shrieked her lines to the audience."
 A Quite Remarkable Father, pg.
 144